LitzN/KetoMeals/README.md

 * Accounts are secured using werkzeug so only hashed versions of the passwords are stored.
 * My recipes pages use the users log in cookie to load the correct profile so it can only be accessed by the user when logged in.
+* A logged in cookie is also used so if an anonymous user types in the correct url for the add/edit recipe pages they are redirected to the login page with a message above the form saying "You need to be logged in to add/edit a recipe".
 * Recipes created by a user can only be edited or deleted by that user or the site admin so recipes can’t be tampered with by any other users.
 * Recipies can only be favourited once by a user preventing unnecessary build up in their my recipes page.